actualbudget/docs/docs/experimental/goal-templates.md

 |`#template 100 repeat every 2 months starting 2025-01-01` | $0 | When budgeting in February 2025
 |`#template 100 repeat every 2 months starting 2025-01-01` | $100 | When budgeting in March 2025

-As you can see, the template will budget based on defined period.
+As you can see, the template will be budgeted based on the defined period.

 The Periodic template also supports limits the same way the simple template does.
-For example if you budget in January with a limited template:
+For example, if you budget in January with a limited template:
 <!-- prettier-ignore -->
 |Syntax| Previous Balance | Budgeted Amount | New Balance |
 |---|:---:| :---: |:---:|